oddy-boop/Edusync-git/src/supabase/rls_policies.md

 ## IMPORTANT: Prerequisite - Run This SQL First

-This script cleans up old, problematic database triggers and functions and replaces them with a single, reliable trigger for assigning user roles.
-This is the definitive fix for all registration-related errors.
+This script cleans up old, problematic database triggers and functions and replaces them with a single, reliable trigger for assigning user roles and creating user profiles. **This is the definitive fix for all registration-related errors.**

 Go to your Supabase project's SQL Editor, paste the entire code block between the `--- START COPYING HERE ---` and `--- END COPYING HERE ---` markers, and click `RUN`.